Lower Back Pain

 - Massage: may help reduce muscle tension and improve short-term comfort, especially during flare-ups.
 Consider back massage or therapeutic massage alongside rehab.

-- Dry needling or acupuncture: some people find these helpful for short-term symptom relief, particularly when protective muscle guarding is high.
+- Dry needling or acupuncture: some people find these useful for short-term symptom relief, particularly when protective muscle guarding is high.
 See dry needling and acupuncture.

-- Medication advice: a GP or pharmacist can advise whether medication is appropriate for your situation, especially if pain is affecting sleep or function.
+- Medication advice: a GP or pharmacist can advise whether medication is appropriate for your situation, especially if pain affects sleep or function.

-- Injections: injections are usually considered when symptoms suggest nerve irritation, for example strong leg pain with sciatica, and progress stalls despite appropriate care.
+- Injections: injections are usually considered when symptoms suggest nerve irritation, such as strong leg pain with sciatica, and progress stalls despite appropriate care.

 - Radiofrequency procedures: these may suit selected chronic facet joint cases after medical assessment and diagnostic testing.